blue-duty/stars/README.md

 * [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, easy to use powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows experience.
 This script works for both windows 10 and windows 11.
 * [LeDragoX/Win-Debloat-Tools](https://github.com/LeDragoX/Win-Debloat-Tools) - Re-imagining Windows like a minimal OS install, already debloated with minimal impact for most functionality.
 * [microsoft/WSL](https://github.com/microsoft/WSL) - Issues found on WSL

-## Svelte

-* [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
-The user can ask a question and the system will use a chain of LLMs to find the answer.
-The user can see the progress of the agents and the final answer.
-No OpenAI or Google API keys are needed.

 ## Visual Basic .NET